wazuh/wazuh-documentation/source/learning-wazuh/audit-commands.rst

             [root@linux-agent ~]# sleep 1

 #.
-Search Wazuh dashboard for ``data.audit.command:sleep`` to find the resulting event.
+Search the Wazuh dashboard for ``data.audit.command:sleep`` to find the resulting event.
    Copy the ``full_log`` value.

 #.
 Run ``/var/ossec/bin/wazuh-logtest`` on the Wazuh Manager and paste in